Valsartan/hydrochlorothiazide (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, diabetes, gallstones, glaucoma, gout, lupus, or high cholesterol.
-Tell your doctor if you have a mineral imbalance (such as high or low calcium, magnesium, potassium, or sodium in the blood) or have a history of asthma or allergies.
-Tell your doctor if you have had angioedema that was caused by a blood pressure medicine.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, gallstones, gout, lupus, or a history of asthma or allergies.
+Tell your doctor if you had angioedema that was caused by a blood pressure medicine.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.